Khan/style-guides/style/react.md

 - Sending an AJAX request
 - Mutating global JS state
 - Injecting elements into the DOM
-- Changint the page title
+- Changing the page title
 - `alert()`

-The methods that are part of this lifecycle are currently:
+The lifecycle methods that run on the server are currently:

 - `getInitialState()`
 - `getDefaultProps()`